wchfs/trip-poc-dapp/README.md

 This DApp is based on the example Echo Rust DApp

+The real-life goal of this proof of concept:
+- Be able to pay for the parking based on your localization and predefined paid parking regions.

+Stages for this DApp:
+1. Be able to send GPS coordinates and check if the point is in the defined polygon (DONE)
+2. User interface that provides functionality to send user localization (Point with coordinates) (TODO)
+3. Be able to provide generated GEOJSON file that defines a new polygon or multi polygon.
+4. UI is able to GET GEOJSON and generate a map based on that data.
+5. User is able to pay.
+6. And there are a few other ideas!

 ## Running the back-end in host mode

 Docker Host environment up